What is the purpose of an alternating pressure mattress?

 Is the pump compatible with 220 volts?

 No, the pump is not compatible with 220 volts.
-Standard 110V only.
+It used standard 110V only.

 How do I clean my alternating pressure mattress?